 Home Care for Mild Swelling

-• Remove contact lenses until resolved
+- Remove contact lenses until the swelling has resolved.

-• Avoid makeup temporarily
+- Avoid makeup temporarily to prevent further irritation.

-• Use antihistamines for allergy-related swelling
+- Use antihistamines for allergy-related swelling.

 Medical Treatment